-13. Green beans
+13. Green Beans

 12. Glazed Carrots

 Sugar and butter tend to make basically everything better—carrots included.
-But at the end of the day, glazed carrots, are still just carrots, arguably the most boring of vegetables.
+But at the end of the day, glazed carrots are still just carrots, arguably the most boring of vegetables.
 Thanks to the marvels of modern agriculture, you can get carrots all year round and boy, are they omnipresent.
 Have you ever seen a veggie tray or a salad bar without carrots?
 Thanksgiving is the time to eat things you don't get to eat the rest of the year, and carrots, glazed or not, are just not worth the prime plate real estate they hoard.

-Sorry to chief bread lover Oprah, but rolls are filler food.
+Rolls are filler food.
 They are are safe bet for sustenance if everything else on the table is terrible, a backup carb if all other carbs fail.
 They would probably rank higher if this was a Friendsgiving table, and most of your friends were mediocre cooks at best.

-9. Candied yams/sweet potatoes
+9. Candied Yams/Sweet Potatoes

 The base of beta carotene-packed root vegetables gives the dish the verisimilitude of being a healthy side dish.
 But in reality, it’s about three ingredients away from being a pie.
 Wouldn’t you rather just have pie?

-8. Green bean casserole
+8. Green Bean Casserole

 This is nothing more than a delivery system for fried onions, but that’s what makes green bean casserole so great.
 It’s not the most seraphic dish on the table, but it doesn’t need to be.
 It has fried onions.
 Did I mention that it comes crowned with fried onions?

 In theory, cornbread should be at the very top of this list.
 It is, when served with honey butter, one of the most perfect foods on the planet, with its rustic crumble and gentle sweetness reminding you of the bounty of American farmland with every bite.
 But it gets knocked down a few spots because of just how easy it is to fill up on it.
 Before you know it, you’ve eaten five pieces of cornbread and have no room for anything else.
-It’s essentially the same as Mariah Carey’s Christmas album -- the first three times, it’s the best thing ever, but by the fourth time, you want it to disappear forever.

-6. Brussels sprouts
+6. Brussels Sprouts

-One of the biggest signs that you’ve matured into adulthood is the realization realized that Brussels sprouts are no longer the enemy, but instead are little green orbs of nutrients and happiness.
+One of the biggest signs that you’ve matured into adulthood is the realization that Brussels sprouts are no longer the enemy, but instead are little green orbs of nutrients and happiness.
 They serve up fiber and flavor and are great roasted with a bit of salt and pepper.
 But, they become magical when combined with things like fish sauce and balsamic.

 Too many people board the gravy train without realizing that gravy is merely a side dish to your favorite side dish.
 It’s a support side, one that is savory and delicious, but also one that you wouldn’t want to eat by itself.
 Gravy is also genius at masking bad tasting food, which is probably a good thing, depending on who is cooking.

 I understand some people might be upset to see stuffing so far away from the top spot.
-There is a lot to love about stuffing -- who doesn’t want savory bread pudding?
+There is a lot to love about stuffing—who doesn’t want savory bread pudding?
 I also realize that it’s something that most people basically only eat this time of year.
 While absence makes the heart grow fonder, I think it can also make the heart grow biased.
 When stuffing is good, it is very good, but it can frequently be terrible.
 Bad stuffing means you are either eating brothy bread cubes that are essentially carbed-out sponges of herbs and lukewarm stock, or it is a stale mess of bread that croutons would even be embarrassed to be associated with.

-3. Cranberry sauce
+3. Cranberry Sauce

 There are some cretans out there who might argue that cranberry sauce is the side dish to a side, but they would be very, very wrong.
 Cranberry sauce is in fact the ruby jewel in the side dish crown with its sweet-but-tart appeal.
 It’s this very combination of flavors that makes it the most versatile dish on the entire Thanksgiving table.
 This is important!
 We all have a tendency to load up our Thanksgiving plates, which means side dishes will touch each other.
 While you may never want to eat cornbread soaked with green bean casserole, both of those items taste good with a touch of cranberry sauce.
 While the canned stuff isn’t as good, all of this still applies.

-2. Macaroni & cheese
+2. Macaroni 'n Cheese

-1. Mashed potatoes
+1. Mashed Potatoes